-- A Running Gag with the Picture Teleporter in the "Picture This!" episode of Phineas and Ferb.
+- A Running Gag with the Picture Teleporter in the episode "Picture This!"
 In their first demonstration of the device, Phineas and Ferb teleport an apple off of Buford's head, taking off a bit of his hair with it and giving him an impromptu buzzcut.
 When they teleport Ferb's skateboard back from their grandparents's place, they accidentally take their grandfather's feet with it.
 It's played for laughs, though, so there's no blood, and the boys immediately send the feet back... backwards.

 - Implied to have happened in a Robot Chicken clip, in which a magician pulls a rabbit's decapitated head out of a hat.
 To judge by his reaction, he'd been expecting a whole rabbit.

 - In Thunder Cats 2011, Grune is being sucked into Another Dimension and grabs onto Panthro's arms, telling him pulling him out is the only way either can survive.
 Panthro decides to take his chances, and Grune is sucked in, taking both of Panthro's arms with him.
 For the sake of Bloodless Carnage the ends of the arm stumps are glowing the same color as the portal, but were still bandaged up afterwards as if they were bleeding.